kushyzee/100-days-of-code/log.md

 **Thoughts**: I finally debugged the program today and I submitted the solution which finally signifies i have end C programming lectures and can no move on to python.

+### Day 60: August 28.
+2022

+**Today's progress**: Started learning python

+**Thoughts**: I started learning python yesterday and for today, I rewrote some of my projects I wrote with C using python.
+I am still having problem understanding the new syntax but at least I am starting to understand bits and pieces